pip-services/pip-services-docs/content/en/conceptual/component/component_communication/_index.md

 ### Example 2
 An important advantage of Pip.Services is that once we have a set of references, we can define from general to specific queries.

-For example, let’s assume that we have created the following References object:
+For example, let's assume that we have created the following References object:

 {{< tabsection >}}